StatisticalRethinkingJulia/SR2TuringPluto.jl/README.md

 Note: *SR2TuringPluto v4 requires StatisticalRethinking.jl v 4.*

-Select a notebook in the `open a file` entry box, e.g. type `./` and step to `./notebooks/00/clip-00-01-03t.jl`.
+Select a notebook in the `open a file` entry box, e.g. type `./` and step to `./notebooks/TuringGuide.jl`.

-SR2TuringPluto.jl is a DrWatson project, with some added/re-purposed subdirectories:
+SR2TuringPluto.jl is a DrWatson project, with some added/re-purposed subdirectories,

-1. `models`, which contains a subset of the Turing language models,
-2. `notebooks`, used to store the Pluto notebooks,
-3. `scripts`, Julia scrips generated from the notebooks.

 The `data` directory, in DrWatson accessible through `datadir()`, can be used for locally generated data, exercises, etc. All "rethinking" data files are stored and maintained in StatisticalRethinking.jl and can be accessed via `sr_datadir(...)`.